 – a sandy shore.

-It's the perfect holiday combination - safari for a week before relaxing at the beach.
+It's the perfect holiday combination - safari, then beach.
 Or is it beach first and then safari?
 With very little time change and the epitome of barefoot beach lodges, Africa is a great place to soak up some sun be it in combination with a safari or simply as a beach escape in its own right.
 Who could resist a week in Mauritius, or on the sandy beaches of Zanzibar?
 How about island hopping by dhow in Mozambique or seeing the whale sharks of Mafia Island in Tanzania?

 Mozambique: With humpback whales visiting between July and December, whale sharks from November to December and green turtles nesting November to March, the unspoilt shores of Mozambique are a great wildlife haven.
 You can see common, bottlenose and spinner dolphins year-round.
 Dugongs graze the sea-grass beds but are elusive.
 Pristine coral reefs host a diversity of life including sharks, stingrays, eels, and large reef fish such as angelfish, batfish, parrotfish and groupers.
 Try the Ibo Island Dhow Safari for island hopping and kayaking in Mozambique's beautiful Quirimbas Archipelego.
 A beach break here works well in partnership with a safari in South Africa's Kruger or Tanzania's southern parks.